 RESOLVED FURTHER THAT in case of any issue of Securities made by way of QIP, public issuance, private placement, preference allotment Basis in terms of the ICDR Regulations, the allotment of the Securities or any combination of Securities as may be decided by the Board shall be completed within 12 months from the date of this Resolution or such other time as may be allowed under the ICDR Regulations from time to time at such a price being not less than the price determined in accordance with the pricing formula provided under Chapter VI of ICDR Regulations.
-The Company may, in accordance with applicable law, also offer a discount of not more than 5% or such other permitted percentage as under applicable law on price calculated in accordance with the pricing formula provided under ICDR Regulations.
+The Company may, in accordance with applicable law, also offer a discount of not more than 5% or such other percentage as permitted applicable law on price calculated in accordance with the pricing formula provided under ICDR Regulations.

-RESOLVED FURTHER THAT the Board / committee of directors be and is hereby authorized to form a committee and/or delegate all or any of its power directors committee of any (including officer(s) of any Company) to give effect to the aforesaid resolutions and is authorized to take such steps and to do all such acts, deeds, matters and things and any alterations accept modification(s) as they may deem fit and proper and give such directions as may be necessary to settle any question or difficulty that may arise in regard to issue and allotment of Equity Shares.
+RESOLVED FURTHER THAT the Board / committee of directors be and is hereby authorized to form a committee and/or delegate all or any of its power committee of directors (including any officer(s) of Company) to give effect to the aforesaid resolutions and is authorized to take such steps and to do all such acts, deeds, matters and things and accept alterations any modification(s) as they may deem fit and proper and give such directions as may be necessary to settle any question or difficulty that may arise in regard to issue and allotment of Equity Shares.

-RESOLVED THAT FURTHER for the aforesaid.
-Mr. Meahrai purpose Sohanlal Jain, Chairman and Managing Director and Mr. Nilesh Jain, Executive Director and Chief Financial Officer of the Company be and are hereby severally/jointly authorized to sign all documents and settle all questions, difficulties, or doubts that may arise in regard to the issue, offer and allotment of the securities and utilization of the issue proceeds as it may in its absolute discretion deem fit."
+RESOLVED FURTHER THAT for the purpose aforesaid.
+Mr. Meahrai Sohanlal Jain, Chairman and Managing Director and Mr. Nilesh Jain, Executive Director and Chief Financial Officer of the Company be and are hereby severally/jointly authorized to sign all documents and settle all questions, difficulties, or doubts that may arise in regard to the issue, offer and allotment of the securities and utilization of the issue proceeds as it may in its absolute discretion deem fit."